dmitry-ivanov/laravel-helper-functions/README.md

 #### `get_dump()`

-Returns nicely formatted string representation of the variable, using [Symfony VarDumper Component](http://symfony.com/doc/current/components/var_dumper/introduction.html) with all of it's benefits:
+Returns nicely formatted string representation of the variable, using [Symfony VarDumper Component](http://symfony.com/doc/current/components/var_dumper/introduction.html) with all of its benefits:

 ```php
 $array = [